Do you want to add QR codes to your blog posts and landing pages in WordPress?

-What Is a QR Code and Why Use Them?
+What Are QR Codes and Why Use Them?

-If you offer digital downloads like videos, eBooks, PDFs, or podcasts, then users can simply scan the QR code and download the content onto their smartphones.
-Similarly, you can also use QR codes to increase app downloads and direct users to the app store based on their device.
+You can use QR codes to link to digital downloads on your website, such as videos, eBooks, PDFs, or podcasts.
+Similarly, you can use QR codes to increase app downloads and direct users to the app store based on their device.

 That said, let’s take a look at how you can create QR codes for your WordPress site.

-The simplest way of generating and adding QR codes in WordPress is by using a WordPress plugin like Shortcodes Ultimate.
+The simplest way of generating and adding QR codes in WordPress is by using Shortcodes Ultimate, which is one of the best QR code plugins.

-It’s a WordPress plugin that lets you create buttons, boxes, sliders, carousels, QR codes, and much more through shortcodes.
+It lets you use shortcodes to create QR codes, buttons, boxes, sliders, carousels, and more.
 There are over 50 shortcodes to choose from, and they work with any WordPress theme.

-There’s also a Shortcodes Ultimate Pro version that offers premium addons and unlocks more shortcodes that you can use on your website.
-However, for this tutorial, we’ll be using the free plugin because it includes the QR code feature.
+For this tutorial, we will be using the free WordPress plugin because it includes the QR code feature.
+However, there is also a Shortcodes Ultimate Pro version that offers premium addons and unlocks more shortcodes that you can use on your website.

 First, you’ll need to install and activate the Shortcodes Ultimate plugin.
 For more details, please see our guide on how to install a WordPress plugin.